uxlfoundation/oneDNN/doc/advanced/experimental.md

 | Sorted COO      | 0 - values, 1 to *ndims* - indices (*ndims* - number of tensor dimensions) |
 | PACKED          | The meaning and content are unspecified                                    |

-The pseudocode below demonstrates how to create a memory object for the CSR and COO sparse encodings and use the new API to work with the underlying handles.
+The pseudo-code below demonstrates how to create a memory object for CSR and COO sparse encodings and use the new API to work with the underlying handles.

 ###### CSR Encoding: